A man’s guide to understanding fibromyalgia.

 Because we never stop learning…

-The best way to understand what your loved one is going through is on the front of you – it’s your partner!
+The best way to understand what your loved one is going through is in front of you – it’s your partner!

 Ask her how she feels.
 There are so many aspects of the impact of fibromyalgia on her.

 This chronic pain condition not only will affect her emotionally, mentally, psychologically, and physically, it will affect you too my friend!

 Your partner is your best source of information!